giorginolab/vmd_plumed/INSTALL.md

 ~~Installation~~ Upgrade instructions
 ========================================

-VMD 1.9.1 comes with a very old (0.9) version of Plumed-GUI pre-installed, which does not support PLUMED 2.0.
-Updating Plumed-GUI to the latest version is easy and highly recommended.
+VMD 1.9.1 comes with a very old (0.9) version of Plumed-GUI pre-installed.
+Since the built-in version does not support PLUMED 2.0, updating to the latest version highly recommended.
 To upgrade, please follow the directions in this file.

-Instructions are different depending on whether you have write privileges in VMD's program directory (because you are the administrator, or VMD was installed as a user) or not.
+Instructions differ depending on whether you have write privileges in VMD's program directory (if you are the administrator, or VMD was installed as a user) or not.

-I have write privileges
+With write privileges
 ----------------------------------------

 In short, replace the _plugins/noarch/tcl/plumed0.9_ directory in VMD's installation with